zoni123/emag-webscraper/README.md

 # Usage

 Upon running the .py script, you'll be greeted by a ***Search*** message.
-Write the name of your desired product and this script will retrieve the most relevant results.
+Write the name of your desired product and this script will retrieve up to 60 results.